Farratto/WalkThisWay/README.md

 ### Change Log

 * v2.8.3: Minor changes to support new Step Counter features.
+* v2.8.3: Minor changes to support new Step Counter features.
 * v2.8.2: FIXED: toggling option to enable or disable speed effects was not affecting immediately
 * v2.8.1: FIXED: special speeds on charSheet requiring reload to update; rare console error.
 * v2.8.0: NEW tag: SPEED: free (see 5e Freedom of Movement and readme or forum).
 FEATURE: 5E support for heavy armor Str requirement.
 PRE-FIX: Speed box moved for FGU update 4.7